CodingBobby/codingbobby.github.io/_attractors/lotka-volterra.md

     full: lotka-volterra-01.png
 ---

-Decades before Edward N. Lorenz has discovered that differential equations can model a strange attractor[^lorenz-attractor], the chemist Alfred James Lotka and the physitian Vito Volterra have (independently) found an almost chaotic system.
+Decades before Edward N. Lorenz has discovered that differential equations can model a strange attractor[^lorenz-attractor], the chemist Alfred James Lotka[^lotka-book] and the physitian Vito Volterra have (independently) found an almost chaotic system.
 They worked on the dynamics of predator-prey relationships and described a very simple model with two equations:

 $$\dot{x} = \alpha\,x - \beta\,x\,y$$